SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 In this part, we will try to simulate a degraded mode based on the round-robin previously configured.

-To help experimenting the balancing when an application started to behave strangely, the web application has a REST resource to configure a delay in the response.
+To help experimenting with load balancing when an application starts to behave strangely, the web application has a REST resource to configure a delay in the response.
 You can set an arbitrary delay in milliseconds.
 Once the delay is configured, the response will take the amount of time configured.